AnasGhrab/diastema/README.rst

 Installation
 ============

-First, you need to install manually Essentia (http://essentia.upf.edu/).
+First, you need to install manually **Essentia** (http://essentia.upf.edu/).

-Thenm, install Diastema with the following
+Then, install Diastema with the following :

 .. code:: python